Lamas-Finance-Official/socha/README.md

-# SOCHA - Web3 platform for charitable fundraising using blockchain & crypto
+# SOCHA - Web3 platform for charitable fundraising using blockchain to ensure authenticity and transparency

 ## Project Description:
 Our project is a web3 platform designed to facilitate charitable fundraising through cryptocurrency.
 With SoCha, users can create campaigns and add information about their charitable cause.
 Each campaign will be associated with a contract account, allowing for secure and transparent tracking of donations.